Obsessive Love Disorder: Attachment And Obsession

 OLD may sometimes involve extreme feelings of jealousy and possessiveness.
 Multiple studies have identified these emotions as risk factors for harmful behaviors such as psychological abuse, stalking, and intimate partner violence.
 There’s a chance that obsessive love could make a person more likely to emotionally or physically harm someone else.

-If you or someone you know is experiencing any form of abuse, please know that help is available.
-You can contact the National Domestic Violence Hotline anytime at 1-800-799-SAFE (7233).
+If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
+Support is available 24/7.

 Getty

-How common is obsessive love disorder?
+How common is obsessive love disorder and borderline personality disorder?

 Since OLD is not currently recognized or diagnosed by most mental health professionals, it can be difficult to find reliable statistics on how widespread it is.
 However, one study on obsessive love estimated that less than 0.1% of the population experiences this phenomenon.
 The same paper suggested that obsessive love may be more common in women than in men, although there’s not a clear explanation for why this might be.